GMEG - Harvesting Gravity's Power for Clean, Reliable Energy

 Electricity Generation

-Track Rotation & Weight Repositioning
+Track Arc Rotation & Recharging

 Key Advantages: A Game-Changer in Renewable Energy